-An employee whose son, daughter, parent or next of kin is a covered servicemember may take up to 26 weeks of leave in a single 12-month period to care for that service-member.
+An employee whose son, daughter, parent or next of kin is a covered service member may take up to 26 weeks of leave in a single 12-month period to care for that service-member.

-"Next of kin" is defined as the closest blood relative of the injured or recovering servicemember.
+"Next of kin" is defined as the closest blood relative of an injured or recovering service member.